huangc11/Springboard/proj_04_bank_system/Readme.md

 #### Step 1.
 Download source code
-Create a work folder on your compulter and download all the files in following github folder to it https://github.com/huangc11/Springboard/tree/main/proj_04_bank_system
+Create a work folder on your compulter and

+1. download all the files in following github folder to it https://github.com/huangc11/Springboard/tree/main/proj_04_bank_system

+2. Make sure subfolder 'logs' is created under the root folder

 #### Step 2.
 Install MySQL Python connector using pip